saulrichardson/solstice/data/cache/Arunachalam_et_al.__2021_/extracted/document.md

 ### ﬁltration for storage and formulation22.
 RIV4 has undergon
-extensive clinical assessment23, and was ﬁrst approved by FDA i 2013.
+extensive clinical assessment23, and was ﬁrst approved by FDA 2013.
 It is now licensed in the USA, Canada, Europe, Australi

 p